MalwareWerewolf/RaptorSA/README.md

 When i was developing the bot i was totally new to node js, i did not even know what was an arrow function.
 Day by day i learnt discord.js api and node js thanks to various tutorials that i found on internet.

+# Contributing

+If you want help, don't worry, there are many ways to do it:

+**Contribute with code**: Setup a development environment, make some changes, and [open a pull request](https://github.com/Cramenorn/RaptorSA/pulls).

+**Contribute with ideas**: Have a great idea, but don't know how to code ?
+No problem!
+Open an issue so we can talk about your idea.

+# Branching

+New Pull Requests should be made upon the **testing** branch.
+If the code does not have any particular issues, then it will be merged into **master** branch.

 # Api keys and tokens

 Some commands require an **Api Key** or a **Token** which can be find on these websites: